June 17 & June 18

 As you walk the streets of downtown Kalamazoo, do you find your gaze traveling up the buildings, imagining the people that lived and worked upstairs?

 So did the Kalamazoo Historic Preservation Commission.
 In 2013 KHPC presented the first HIDDEN KALAMAZOO TOUR.
-Twenty sites, including seven this year, have hosted over 4,000 tourists, climbing stairs, gazing through dusty windows and admiring the tattered remains of century old wallpaper.
+Twenty sites, including six this year, have hosted over 4,000 tourists, climbing stairs, gazing through dusty windows and admiring the tattered remains of century old wallpaper.

 In contrast, we have also seen the transformed spaces, rehabilitated and updated keeping the charm of the 19th and 20th century combined with the convenience of the 21st.